5 big promises made at annual UN climate talks and what has happened since

 In terms of sticking to the promises made, Kyoto wasn't successful.
 Emissions have increased dramatically since then.
 At the time, 1997 was the hottest year on record since pre-industrial times.
 1998 broke that record, as have more than a dozen years since then.

-But Kyota is still considered a landmark moment in the fight against climate change because it was first time so many countries recognized the problem and pledged to act on it.
+But Kyoto is still considered a landmark moment in the fight against climate change because it was first time so many countries recognized the problem and pledged to act on it.

 COPENHAGEN’S CLIMATE CASH